History of the Department

 Contextual History of DMS

-1986 – Texas A&M University’s Division of Student Services Standing Committee on Minority Student Conditions, along with several student leaders, worked to establish an office committed to assisting all students on the Texas A&M campus.
+1986 – Texas A&M University’s Division of Student Services Standing Committee, along with several student leaders, worked to establish an office committed to assisting all students in being successful on the Texas A&M campus.

 1987 – Multicultural Services Center was created and opened in September, as an office within the Department of Student Activities.
-The focus was on developing programs and services to assist students in fully participating in leadership development opportunities and be academically successful.
+The focus was on developing programs and services to assist students across all experiences, norms, values, attitudes, and behaviors in fully participating in leadership development opportunities and be academically successful.

 1989 – Center achieved department status on December 1st, became known as the Department of Multicultural Services, and Mr. Kevin Carreathers was named the first director.